jonnypeace/docker-lxd-keepalived/README.md

 Also, this would work better if you are in an LXD cluster, which is out of scope for this, but will add a short section about it further down.

+Also also, instead of a network share to synchronize the containers, you could instead use microceph with LXD (microcloud)

 ## Setting up an LXD container to use with docker

 Docker cant run on zfs